-Asset Importance estimates the significance of a given asset (IP, domain, hostname) to an organization.
+Asset Importance estimates the significance of a given asset (IP, domain, hostname, mobile application) to an organization.
 This importance is recalculated daily and may fluctuate as new data is processed.
 Importance levels range from Low to Critical, with specific assets categorized based on several key criteria.

 Related data: